 Do you take your coffee black, or do you like to customize it with some sugar and cream?
-Your coffee preferences reveal more than just personal taste.
+Did you know your coffee preferences reveal more than just personal taste?
 The art and science of coffee are complex topics, woven together by flavour profiles, nuances in aroma, extraction methods, and how temperature affects brewing techniques.
 If you’re looking for an enlightening crash course on the finer points of appreciating high-quality coffee, then read on!
-We’ll explore what goes into creating great-tasting java — from understanding how terroir affects flavour composition to deciphering barista tips for ultimate brews.
+We’ll explore what goes into creating great-tasting java coffee; from understanding how terroir affects flavour composition to deciphering barista tips for ultimate brews.

 What makes a good cup of coffee?